 This course is designed to study the history of the ancient civilizations (from c.
-3,500 BCE to 400 CE) as classified by archaeologists and historians: the first civilizations, the civilizations in Near East and the Mediterranean civilizations.
+3,500 BCE to 400 CE)

 GED 195 Descriptive Geometry

 This course focuses on the theoretical and practical explorations of principles of descriptive geometry and their use in the visualization of two-dimensional and three-dimensional objects. .Covered topics are orthogonal projections, parallel projections, and perspective projections.
 Shadow constructions are introduced to create added definition and understanding of the third dimension.
 Presentations will link theoretical principles with drafting exercises and photographic examples .
 Through weekly lectures, alternating with regular practical assignments students will learn the underlying geometric principles and visualize spaces and their defining objects.
 This course places an emphasis on practical learning, construction exercises will be given each week.
 Prerequisite: None